syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 In this template, Employees is the owner group and it has two child groups Customers and Orders.

-## How to execute nested group mail merge
+## Execute nested group mail merge

 The `MailMerge` class provides various overloads for the `ExecuteNestedGroup` method to perform Mail merge for nested groups or regions in the Word document.

-You need to define commands with the table name and expression for linking the independent data tables **(explicit relation data)** during nested Mail merge process.
+You need to define commands with the table name and expression for linking the multiple data tables **(explicit relation data)** during nested Mail merge process.
 You can use the “%TableName.ColumnName%” expression for getting the current value of specified column or field from the table.

 The following code example shows how to perform a nested Mail merge.